backupbrew/switchbrew/Homebrew ABI.md

 #### Reserved9

-This was originally stdiosockets which couldn't work long term the way this was designed.
+This was originally stdiosockets which couldn't work long term in clean environments the way this was designed.
 Now reserved for future use.

 #### ProcessHandle